 Global business results are assessed by the CODM on the basis of adjusted performance that removes the effects of significant items and currency translation from reported results.
 We therefore present these results on an adjusted basis as required by IFRSs.
-The 2016 and 2015 adjusted performance information is presented on a constant currency basis as described on page 32 adjusted performance information is presented on a constant currency basis as described on page 32.
+The 2016 and 2015 adjusted performance information is presented on a constant currency basis as described on page 32.

-As required by IFRS 8, reconciliations of the total adjusted global business results to the Group reported results are presented on page 64.

-Supplementary reconciliations from reported to adjusted results by global business are presented on pages 67 to 69 for information purposes.
+As required by IFRS 8, reconciliations of the total adjusted global business results to the Group reported results are presented on page 46.
+Supplementary reconciliations from reported to adjusted results by global business are presented on pages 49 to 51 for information purposes.
 Our operations are closely integrated and, accordingly, the presentation of data includes internal allocations of certain items of income and expense.
 These allocations include the costs of certain support services and global functions to the extent that they can be meaningfully attributed to operational business lines and geographical regions.
 While such allocations have been made on a systematic and consistent basis, they necessarily involve a degree of subjectivity.
 Costs which are not allocated to global businesses are included in the Corporate Centre.

-Where relevant, income and expense amounts presented include the results of inter-segment funding along with inter-company and interresults of inter-segment funding along with inter-company and inter-business line transactions.
-All such transactions are undertaken on arm's business line transactions.
-All such transactions are undertaken on arm is length terms.
+results of inter-segment funding along with inter-company and interbusiness line transactions.
+All such transactions are undertaken on arm's length terms.
 The intra-Group elimination items for the global businesses are presented in the Corporate Centre.